Join the Alumni Association!

 Stephen Schappler, BS 2007

-“IU gave me the foundation and knowledge to succeed as a recording engineer, my engineering and production style is heavily anchored by a deep understanding of music, sound, and electronics.
+Stephen is a sound designer at NetherRealm Studios (WB Games) in Chicago, where he records, designs, and mixes sounds for video games.
+Previously, he was a recording engineer at Dubway Studios in New York City, where he worked on Emmy award winning animated shows for Nickelodeon and a wide variety of other projects.
+“IU gave me the foundation and knowledge to succeed as a recording engineer and sound designer.
+My engineering and production style is heavily anchored by a deep understanding of music, sound, and electronics.
 In addition to the classroom knowledge and instruction, IU provided unparalleled access to world class musicians, audio facilities, and hands on recording experiences that were crucial to my development as a musician and audio engineer.
-Without these things I wouldn't be able to handle the wide range of projects I am challenged with every day as a working audio engineer in NYC.”
+Without these things I wouldn't be able to handle the wide range of problems and challenges I am confronted with every day.”
 Check out Stephen's web page.

 Drew Vandenberg, BS 2008